cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Input:
 - random_pwd, randomized password.
 - nonce, a unique nonce of length `Nn`.
-- client_private_key, The encoded client private key for the AKE protocol.
+- client_private_key, the encoded client private key for the AKE protocol.

 Output:
 - inner_env, an InnerEnvelope structure.